duthied/Free-Friendika/doc/Account-Basics.md

 Retrieving Personal Data
 ---

-You can export a copy of your personal data in XML format from the "Export personal data" link at the top of your settings page.
+You can export a copy of your personal data in JSON format from the "Export personal data" link at the top of your settings page.

+You need this file to relocate your Friendica account to another node.
+This might be necessary, e.g. if your node suffers a severe hardware problem and is not recoverable.

 See Also
 ---